 - Speeding/reckless driving: Referral to College Student Conduct System

-- Driving/parking on grass or sidewalk: \$50.00 and referral to College Student Conduct System
+- Driving/parking on grass: \$50.00 and referral to College Student Conduct System

 - Parking in handicapped spaces: \$200.00

 - Parking in a reserved lot: \$25.00

 - Parking in a prohibited area: \$25.00

 - Double parking: \$25.00

 - Parking in two spaces: \$25.00

-- Having No Hang Tag Displayed: \$25.00
+- No hang tag displayed: \$75.00 plus reserved lot parking fine (Issued after September 1).
+First-time offense may appeal with proof of hang tag purchase to remove ticket.

-- Expired Hang Tag: \$25.00 (Issued after September 1)
+- Expired hang tag: \$25.00 (Issued after September 1)

-- Improper display of Hangtag: \$25.00 (Place on dash or mirror must be able to read writing on tag)
+- Improper display of hang tag: \$25.00 (Place on dash or mirror must be able to read writing on tag) - Installation/removal of a parking boot: \$100.00 plus past violations from other tickets

-- Overtime parking in Loading Zone: \$25.00

-- Installation/Removal of a Parking Boot: \$100.00 Plus past violations from other tickets

-^{}A parking boot may be utilized to temporarily immobilize any vehicle found in the violation categories mentioned above.
+A parking boot may be utilized to temporarily immobilize any vehicle found in the violation categories mentioned above.
 Additionally, a parking boot may be applied to temporarily immobilize any vehicle that has accumulated five (5) or more parking tickets during the academic year or has any outstanding parking tickets with unpaid fines.
 To have the boot removed, a fee of \$100.00, along with the original fine, must be paid.
-It is important to note that all the violations indicated above can also result in the vehicle in question being towed at the expense of the owner.
+It is important to note that all the violations indicated above can also result in the vehicle in question being towed at the owner's expense.
 The vehicle owner bears full responsibility for any damages resulting from towing or booting.
-Unauthorized removal or tampering with a

-College boot by the vehicle operator is strictly prohibited.
+Unauthorized removal or tampering with a College boot by the vehicle operator is strictly prohibited.
 Any vehicle operator found removing, dismantling, confiscating, or damaging a parking boot will be subject to a fine, referred to the College Student Conduct System, and reported to law enforcement at the discretion of WVWC.